microsoft/aitour-interact-with-llms/lab/Workshop Instructions/05_Function_Calling.md

 ```
 I need warm jacket.
 ```
+The agent should start asking you about activity category and maximum budget then finally call the function and return the properties in JSON format.

 Congratulations!
 You have now completed the 4th part of the lab and you learnt how to interact with llms using Function Calling.
 Click next to continue with AI Assistants.